antronerds/r2-training-courses/docs/Vitiligo_Clin_Cell_biology.md

 You will use the freely available and web-based genomics analysis and visualization platform R2, a Core Facility of the Amsterdam UMC.
 R2 provides the user with many experimental and clinical data sets coupled to a wide variety of clickable bioinformatics tools.
 Without any coding you will gain hands-on research experience with vitiligo and melanoma omics data and bioinformatics tools.

-The green buttons in this document will open up a Microsoft form, on which you have to submit your answers.
+The green button in this document will open up a Microsoft form, on which you have to submit your answers.
 Information from these forms will be used in the Q&A lecture (Responsie College) to discuss questions that you encounter during this online training course.

-The <button class="course googleform">green button(s)</button> in this document will open up a MS-office form, one per section, with which you can submit answers.
+The <button class="course googleform">green button(s)</button> in this document will open up a MS-office form.
+Make sure to type your name at the start of each answer as your name will not automatically be stored when you submit your answers!

 <button class="course googleform" onclick="window.open('https://forms.office.com/pages/responsepage.aspx?id=GqvfaLsRxky-tSjXVphPtvNdTYy3kUdLmfhJOoP29pdUMjhLRjFUMzVGS0hWTTcyRDRMQjZXQURCTC4u&route=shorturl','_blank');"
 type="button">Open the answering form</button>